-Cloud-based core banking is still relatively new, but it is set to become more mainstream.
+Cloud-native core banking is still new, but it is set to become mainstream.
 It increases efficiency, security and cost savings.
 You can refocus your resources to better understand and serve customers, rather than maintaining old technology or managing difficult integrations to legacy systems.

-If you are an architect at a bank and you are considering adopting a cloud-based core banking system, what do you need to keep in mind?
+If you are an architect at a bank and you are considering adopting a cloud-native core banking system, what do you need to keep in mind?

 1. Gather information and talk to other financial institutions